raeleus/Hashtag-DnD/README.md

 * Added Humanoid Enemy Presets
 * Added optional enemy parameter to #heal
 * Tweaked #heal and #damage to allow targeting characters specified as a parameter
+* Fixed defeated enemies not being removed from combat
 * Minor bug fixes and improvements

 v.
 0.2.1 Hotfix 1